Film Career Finder

 Salary

-The rates for an Actor working on a cable show, streaming show, web series, or short film will be generally be less than that for a network show.
-In general, the pay scale for Actors can fluctuate greatly depending on the medium in which they are working.
-In some cases, an Actor might participate in a project for no or deferred pay.
+The rates for an actor working on a cable show, streaming show, web series, or short film will generally be less than that for a network show or studio-backed feature film.
+In some cases, an actor might participate in a project for no or deferred pay.

-Many Actors worry about how much they can make in this career, but it’s important to keep in mind as well how much you might spend as a performer.
-This video explains.
+Many actors worry about how much they can make in this career, but it’s important to keep in mind as well how much you might spend as a performer.
+Check out this video for an inside look!

 Hey, what do you think about trying our new Film Career HelperFilm Career Helper really quick?
 It’s totally free and could help get your career moving fast!
 Give it a try.
 It’s totally free and you have nothing to lose.